lrsrhn/odc/README.md

-v unify wording for exppression builder with addelements addxpath stuff v ExpressionBuilder overhaul: Better support for relative and readRaw text (builder style like tree dsl) v Go through and note stuff that needs refactoring
+v unify wording for exppression builder with addelements addxpath stuff v ExpressionBuilder overhaul: Better support for relative and readRaw text (builder style like tree dsl) v Go through and note stuff that needs refactoring x Missing handle all from expression builder x Test interchange expression builder reference to tree builder x Be able to call ott with ObservableTreeFragment or similar

 x Rename ElementFinder to Node and SearchLocation to Edge. x Inline namespace predicate into DSL's